rain1024/vscode-toys/README.md

 * [C++]() - Unleash the power of C++! 💥
 * [Rust]() - No tetanus shots required for this Rust! 🛠️
 * [JavaScript]() - Scripting magic with JavaScript! 🎩✨

+## Leveling Up

+Ready to take your VSCode skills to the next level?
+Dive into these advanced topics and become a true coding sorcerer! 🧙‍♂️💼

+* [Shortcuts](shortcuts.md) - Master the shortcuts and become a VSCode wizard! ⌨️🧙